Nada-Elghaweet/Ai-safety-system/README.md

 Traditional surveillance systems rely mainly on human operators, which often leads to delayed responses or missed incidents—especially in high-pressure environments.
 Our project solves this problem by introducing an **AI-powered safety and security system** that can automatically detect **critical or abnormal events** using **audio-visual analysis**.

-The system processes **video streams and environmental sounds** at the same time, allowing it to identify emergencies such as:
+The system processes **Images and environmental sounds** at the same time, allowing it to identify emergencies such as:

 * Violence or physical fights
 * Loud crashes or breaking objects